Why Don’t More Marketing Agencies Adopt The Revenue Sharing Model?

 2. All-in or nothing

 Revenue Sharing isn’t for agencies who want to “test the waters.”
-Once committed, it requires real time, real money, and the core team.
-Without full investment, the likelihood of failure is almost certain.
+Once committed, an eCommerce marketing agency with revenue sharing model must go all-in with real capital, real people, and core leadership involvement.

 And the commitment isn’t just about resources, it’s about mindset.
 The success or failure of the project must be treated as if it were our own business.
 That means constantly testing, failing fast, learning efficiently, and staying relentlessly persistent.
 More importantly, everyone on the team needs to adopt this mindset, not just the founder.